Updated for Version “Luna VI“

 Aino EQ > Ororon E¹Q > Lan Yan 2[E] (Q)² > Flins combo

-¹Can be used after Lan Yan to funnel particles to Flins when Lan Yan is not on TTDS
+¹Ororon’s Skill can be used after Lan Yan to funnel particles to Flins when TTDS’s buff is unavailable

 ²Burst when available